paritytech/substrate/srml/contract/COMPLEXITY.md

 This function receives input data for the contract execution.
 The execution consists of the following steps:

+1. Checking rent payment.
-1. Loading code from the DB.
+2. Loading code from the DB.
-2. `transfer`-ing funds between the caller and the destination account.
+3. `transfer`-ing funds between the caller and the destination account.
-3. Executing the code of the destination account.
+4. Executing the code of the destination account.
-4. Committing overlayed changed to the underlying `AccountDb`.
+5. Committing overlayed changed to the underlying `AccountDb`.

 **Note** that the complexity of executing the contract code should be considered separately.

-Loading code most probably will trigger a DB read, since the code is immutable and therefore will not get into the cache (unless a suicide removes it).
+Checking for rent involves an unconditional DB read of `ContractInfoOf` and at most once per block:

+- DB read to `block_number` and
+- `free_balance` and
+- `rent_deposit_offset` and
+- `rent_byte_price` and
+- `Currency::minimum_balance` and
+- `tobmstone_deposit`.
+- Calls to `ensure_can_withdraw`, `withdraw`, `make_free_balance_be` can perform arbitrary logic and should be considered separately,
+- `child_storage_root`
+- `kill_child_storage`
+- mutation of `ContractInfoOf`

 Loading code most likely will trigger a DB read, since the code is immutable and therefore will not get into the cache (unless a suicide removes it).

 Also, `transfer` can make up to 2 DB reads and up to 2 DB writes (if flushed to the storage) in the standard case.
 If removal of the source account takes place then it will additionally perform a DB write per one storage entry that the account has.

 Finally, all changes are `commit`-ted into the underlying overlay.
 The complexity of this depends on the number of changes performed by the code.
 Thus, the pricing of storage modification should account for that.

+**complexity**:
+- Only for the first invocation of the contract: up to 6 DB reads and logic executed by `ensure_can_withdraw`, `withdraw`, `make_free_balance_be`.
-**complexity**: Up to 3 DB reads.
+- On top of that for every invocation: Up to 4 DB reads.
 DB read of the code is of dynamic size.
 There can also be up to 2 DB writes (if flushed to the storage).
 Additionally, if the source account removal takes place a DB write will be performed per one storage entry that the account has.

 ## Create